kubeshop/botkube-docs/docs/configuration/communication/index.md

 The communication settings contains:

 - Configuration for communication platforms scoped in separate communication groups,
-- Platform-specific options, such as multi-channel configuration for platforms that support channels, or option to toggle notification type to short or long.
+- Platform-specific options, such as multi-channel configuration for platforms that support channels.
 ## Communication groups

 Communication group is a way to aggregate separate configurations for a set of communication platforms.
 You can specify multiple communication groups, and, in a result, support multiple Slack or Mattermost workspaces, Discord servers, or Elasticsearch server instances.